Martin David Holley

-Martin David Holley (born December 31, 1954) is an American prelate of the Catholic Church.
-He served as bishop of the Diocese of Memphis in Tennessee, from 2016 to 2018, when he was removed by Pope Francis for financial mismanagement of the diocese.
-Holley previously served as an auxiliary bishop of the Archdiocese of Washington, D.C., from 2004 to 2016.
+Martin David Holley (born December 31, 1954) is an American Catholic prelate who served as bishop of Memphis in Tennessee from 2016 to 2018, when he was removed by Pope Francis for alleged mismanagement.
+Holley previously served as an auxiliary bishop for the Archdiocese of Washington in the District of Columbia from 2004 to 2016.

 Biography

 Early life and education

-Martin Holley was born on December 31, 1954, in Pensacola, Florida He graduated from Tate High School in Cantonment, Florida, in 1973.
+Martin Holley was born on December 31, 1954, in Pensacola, Florida.
+He graduated from Tate High School in Cantonment, Florida, in 1973.
 While at Tate, he was a basketball player and participant in student government.
 After high school, Holley entered Faulkner State Junior College, graduating in 1975 with an Associate of Arts degree in general studies.
 He then attended Alabama State University in Montgomery Alabama, graduating in 1977 with a Bachelor of Management degree.
-At both institutions, Holley excelled at basketball and participated in student government.

-Holley undertook post-graduate studies at the Theological College at The Catholic University of America in Washington, D.C.
+Holley undertook postgraduate studies at the Theological College at The Catholic University of America in Washington, D.C.
 He then attended St. Vincent de Paul Regional Seminary in Boynton Beach, Florida, earning a Master of Divinity degree.